Elon Musk Sets More In-Office Requirements at Twitter, Threatens Lax Managers - NewsBreak

 DraftKings Says No Evidence Systems Were Breached Following Report of a Hack

 DraftKings said Monday there is no evidence the online betting platform's systems were breached following a report that some users were hacked.
 The company said it has identified less than $300,000 of customer funds that were affected by unusual activity.
-FanDuel told CNBC Monday it has seen a recent uptick...
+FanDuel told CNBC on Monday it has seen a recent...

 Microsoft's Latest Data on Hacks and Why You May Need New Login, Passwords Fast